Today you are going to learn how to last longer in bed, get harder erections and get rid of premature ejaculation.

 You work out your leg muscles in order to run faster, jump higher and perform longer.

 It just makes sense that building and toning muscles that involve your genitals will naturally make your performance in bed stronger and better.

-1. Identifying the pelvic floor muscles - The first step to doing Kegel exercises is knowing what muscles to control and contract.
+The first step in doing Kegel exercises is knowing what muscles to control and contract.

 Be careful not to flex or tense the muscles in your legs/thighs, buttocks, or abdomen at the same time.